twisted1919/minio-backup/README.md

 # Minio Backup
-Small tool to backup data and send it to your minio server
+A small tool to backup data and send it to your Minio powered server

 You will need GO installed in your environment
 Following packages are needed: